jimlundberg/jimlundberg/README.md

 👋 Hi, I’m @jimlundberg.
 I create code so I can pay for inventions.
-Hope this mini square parachute one works!

 <!---
 jimlundberg/jimlundberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.